-There are a plethora of things to be stressed out about in our so-called modern, fast-paced, work-a-day world: money or employment, housing, your health, family friends or other relationships.
-And if your own life isn’t stressful enough, all you need to do is turn on the television or read the newspaper to experience a host of other larger-scale issues to stress about, like environmental disasters, protests against austerity measures, jester-like behavior in politics, globalization, civil wars and child soldiers, et cetera, et cetera.
+There are a plethora of things to be stressed out about in our so-called modern, fast-paced, work-a-day world: money or employment, housing, your health, family friends or other relationships, insecurities about what others think about you, etc. And if your own life isn't stressful enough, all you need to do is turn on the television or read the newspaper to experience a host of other larger-scale issues to stress about, like environmental disasters, protests against austerity measures, jester-like behavior in politics, globalization, civil wars and child soldiers, et cetera, et cetera.
 The list of things is, seemingly, endless.

 - Exercise.
 Whatever it is that's bothering you, you are going to have to deal with it head on - otherwise it is only going to linger on in the background, haunting your every move.
 Still, you if you are under a lot of stress, you may not be in the right frame of mind to deal with anything.
 In my own experience, there is nothing better to beat back stress or anxiety than exercise.
 Whatever it is, a good solid workout is the best thing there is to restart yourself - once the invigoration sets in, you may even find it hard to believe you were so stressed out in the first place.